MyEventus/home/_docs/getting-started.md

 ---
-layout: page
+layout: default
 title: Getting Started
 ---

-## Start Here (about)

-Last Update: 2021Feb12.

-This is is just a simple way to coordinate Mountain Bike rides, drinks etc between small group of friends.

-To Public:
-If you have stumbled on this page, it is currenlty NOT open to public.
-Stay tuned for more info in a month or so.
+## Getting Started

+INSTRUCTIONS:

-Hi Devo.
+Hi Devo (Admin).

 Step 1.
-Make a "Team".
-(No need if already exists).
+(Each person) Must first (register) create an account (new user/member) via [Sign Up]({% link _docs/addons/register4.md %}).
+The create their own Alias and enter their own "Working" email.

 Step 2.
-Make a new user/member then add to Team.
+(Admin) Make a "Team".
 (No need if already exists).
+Select "TEAMS" menu.

 Step 3.
-Make a "Place".
+(Admin) Add the new user / member to one or more teams (groups).
+Select "MEMBERS"  menu.

 Step 4.
+(Admin) Make a "Place" (If does not already exist).
+Select "PLACE"  menu.

-Make an .Event".
+Step 5.
+(Any member) Make an .Event".
+Select "EVENTS" menu.

+---
+TIPS:

 Use menu on the left.

+Top right (person icon) will show if each user is logged in or not.

+---
+RULES:

-Do NOT release to the pubic yet.
+-Do NOT release link to the pubic yet.

-Don't share the link with anyone.
+-Don't share the link with anyone (Need just you and me to test first).

-Still a lot of bug testing to do and not finshed yet.
+-Still a lot of bug testing to do and not finshed yet.

-If too many people start using at once may crash the system.
+-If too many people (public/strangers) start using at once may crash the system.

+-Too many limitations for free service.

+-Let me know if want to make any changes (Will do if free and won't take me any / much more time).

 <!-- ---
 layout: page